Hi-van is supported by its audience. When you purchase using our links, we may earn an affiliate commission (no added cost to you). Learn more

 How Soon Can You Recoup the Cost of Installing Solar Panels on Your Van?

 If you buy gas at $2.25 per gallon, and your generator burns half a gallon every thirty minutes, you’ll spend $5 if it runs four hours per day.
-With this calculation, you’ll recoup your $3900 investment on a solar system in around two years, assuming you use the generator every day.
+With this calculation, you’ll recoup your $3900 investment in a solar system in around two years, assuming you use the generator every day.

 If the solar installation helps you avoid campground or parking fees—which can be up to $40 per night—you’ll break even a lot faster than two years.

-The calculations above also show why it is not a good idea to spend a lot on solar panel installation for your van if you only use it sparingly.
+The calculations above also show why it is not a good idea to spend a lot on

 The cost of installing solar panels on a van will vary from one person to another.
 However, it is an investment that you shouldn’t take on lightly as it could take up to a couple of years to break even on it.
 The break-even time can be as long as a decade if you install the panels on a van that is rarely in use.

 Carefully analyze your energy needs inside the van before you make a decision.
-When you’ve decided to proceed with your installation, you can either call in professionals to do the job or order panels and complete the installation on your own if you know how.
+When you’ve decided to proceed with your installation, you can either call in professionals to do the job or order panels and complete the installation on your own if you know-how.
 Here’s a video to guide you if you want to go the DIY route: